Legrandin/pycryptodome/Doc/src/hash/hash.rst

     >>> hash_object.update(b'SecondThird')

-A the end, the digest can be retrieved with the methods :meth:`digest` or :meth:`hexdigest`::
+At the end, the digest can be retrieved with the methods :meth:`digest` or :meth:`hexdigest`::

     >>> print(hash_object.digest())